isiahmeadows/mithril.js/design/why-not-x.md

 ## Generators

-One idea I briefly entertained was using generators, yielding for attributes and yielding views.
+One idea I briefly entertained, and was later recommended for me to look into again, was using generators, yielding for attributes and yielding views.

 ```js
 function *Counter() {